 “Being present” is a state of awareness in which we can practice unbiased and honest reflection.

 - Forget About it.
 Learn to meditate and subsequently redirect your thinking.
-Redirecting your attention to sounds around you or the sound of your own breath will make you pause from prevent overthinking.
+Redirecting your attention to sounds around you or the sound of your own breath will help you pause before overthinking.
 Focusing on anxiety only heightens its negative effects.

 - Exercise.
 Move a muscle and change a thought.
 To really get out of your head, get in motion!
-This well-known stress-buster changes your thoughts.
+This well-known stress buster changes your thoughts.
 Additionally, over time exercise will increase your focus and enhance your mood because of the increased endorphin levels.
 I think of it as meditation in motion!

-- Breathe, Reconnect and Break the Cycle.
+- Breathe, Reconnect, and Break the Cycle.
 Your breath is the fastest way to reconnect with yourself.
 Conscious breathing enhances observational skills, stills the mind, and eliminates the many adverse effects of fear-based thinking by lowering the heart rate and releasing muscle tension.
 Deep breathing creates space.
 It gives you time to consider the appropriate constructive response before acting.
 Focusing on your breath will invite logic into an otherwise emotional moment.

 - See Opportunity in Obstacles.
 Stress is not a bad thing…in moderation!
 Small amounts of stress actually prepare your body for situations that require increased stamina or alertness, but the trick is to maintain balance.
 If you see obstacles only as negatives, a chain reaction of secondary emotions will ensue.
-Stress can herald an onslaught of snowballs, including anger, resentment, frustration and depression.
-Life is a series of lessons 100% worth learning!
+Stress can herald an onslaught of snowballs, including anger, resentment, frustration, and depression.

 - Pay Attention!
-Whether you are eating or spending time with a loved one, there’s more to be gained out of every moment than you could possibly imagine, but you need to start paying attention!
+Whether you are eating or spending time with a loved one, there’s more to be gained out of every moment than you could possibly imagine, but you need to be paying attention!
 Appreciate what is in front of you and take mental snapshots.
 That’s the stuff you want to collect in your memory bank, instead of renting it to yesterday’s regrets or worries about the future.

 - Go With the Flow!
 Eliminate all distractions.
 When you apply yourself to the job at hand, time seems to pass by in a flash.
 Consider the free spirits of the truly successful, great entrepreneurs and artists of our time; their ability to apply themselves and go with the flow makes them lighthearted and self-assured.
 They are confident that they’re getting the most out of their moments and reaching their own potential.

 - Make Life a Learning Journey.
 Successful leaders and innovators have the ability to change with the times and see an obstacle as an opportunity to grow.
-The minute you think that you know what you’re doing, you are creating blind spots for yourself.
+The minute you think you know what you’re doing, you are creating blind spots for yourself.

-I will leave you with this, learn to let go of people, situations and environments that don’t support your goals — leave toxic environments, energy vampires, and time sucks.
+I will leave you with this: learn to let go of people, situations, and environments that don’t support your goals — leave toxic environments, energy vampires, and time sucks.